 Last 3 Months

-Behind every successful business undertaking, product or project is a "methodology" which acts as the foundation on which everything else is built.
-In DotActiv’s Assortment Planning Software, assortments are built using Rules, Templates and Plans.
+Behind every successful business undertaking, product or project is a methodology that acts as the foundation.
+In DotActiv’s assortment planning software, you can build assortments using Rules, Templates and Plans.

-Rules are defined by individual calculations that are used in order to rank products within a database, and to generate an assortment based on specific attributes.
+Rules are individual calculations used to rank products within a database and generate an assortment based on specific attributes.

 These calculations relate to performance on non-performance based criteria such as Internal Market Sales Rank, Time on Shelf, Internal Market Units Rank, External Market Sales Rank, External Market Units Rank, House Brand, SKU size, Price, Brand, Colour, Flavour, and Profit.

-Usually, two or three rules are applied to each segment of a category, and once the correct assortment has been generated for each segment, the products are grouped in templates and plans.
+Usually, you would apply two or three rules to each segment of a category.
+Once you have generated the correct assortment for each segment, you can group the products into templates and plans.